michael-donat/blog/_posts/2013-11-05-mocking-filesystem-with-php-vfs.md

 php-vfs can be easily integrated into your development code using composer, you can read more about it at [php-vfs github page](http://thornag.github.io/php-vfs);

-I'm working at providing it as a PEAR package for system wide installation.
+<del>I'm working at providing it as a PEAR package for system wide installation.</del>

+php-vfs has now reached stable v1.0.0 and is available both via [composer](https://packagist.org/packages/php-vfs/php-vfs) and [pear channel](http://pear.michaeldonat.net).